- 02 Feb 2023

 - Click browse within the same box, select the images, and click Open.

 Alternatively, you can drag and drop any .png, .jpg, or .gif file over an open space in the screens tab.
 Dropping on an existing screen can result in replacing a screen, if the screen names are the same.

-To replace one or more screens via Craft Sync, you need to update the artboard you originally synced in Sketch or Photoshop and sync it again via Craft Sync.
+To replace one or more screens via Craft Sync, you need to update the artboard you originally synced in Sketch and sync it again via Craft Sync.
 See this article for more details: Replacing screens in an InVision V7 prototype.